 The fastest tool (other than the tax methods) used to depreciate fixed assets is the double declining balance method.
 With this method, the first year has the greatest overall depreciation deduction.
 This tool uses either the greater of traditional straight line on the remaining balance similar to the formula above or the depreciation calculated using the double declining balance formula.
 The formula is two steps in calculating the depreciation amount.
 The first step is to determine the remaining asset balance on the books and multiple this remaining balance by the times the straight line percentage.

-Let’s assume a seven year asset (equipment or a heavy truck) and first figure the seven year straight line depreciation percentage.
+Let’s assume a seven-year asset (equipment or a heavy truck) and first figure the seven-year straight line depreciation percentage.
 In year one, 1/7th of the total asset would be depreciated or 14.29% or in dollars it is 1/7th of $12,000 or $1,714.
-So under the double declining balance formula, we double the straight line and we have 28.57% figure that will be used in each year in our formula until the dollar amount used in straight line is greater than the formula.
+Under the double declining balance formula, we double the straight line and we have 28.57% figure that will be used in each year in our formula until the dollar amount used in straight line is greater than the formula.

 Let’s use the $12,000 asset from above and we have the following yearly depreciation amounts: